Linear combination

-In mathematics, a linear combination is an expression constructed from a set of terms by multiplying each term by a constant and adding the results (e.g. a linear combination of x and y would be any expression of the form ax + by, where a and b are constants).
+In mathematics, a linear combination or superposition is an expression constructed from a set of terms by multiplying each term by a constant and adding the results (e.g. a linear combination of x and y would be any expression of the form ax + by, where a and b are constants).
 The concept of linear combinations is central to linear algebra and related fields of mathematics.
 Most of this article deals with linear combinations in the context of a vector space over a field, with some generalizations given at the end of the article.

 Definition

 Let V be a vector space over the field K. As usual, we call elements of V vectors and call elements of K scalars.